Limited (Special) Power of Attorney Forms

 How to Revoke

-The primary way a Limited Power of Attorney can be revoked is by the Principal signing a revocation of POA.
-This form makes a legally-binding record of the Principal’s intent to revoke the POA.
-Depending on the state in which the Principal is located, they may need to have the document signed in the presence of witnesses and/or a Notary Public.
+The primary way an LPOA can be revoked is by the principal signing a revocation of power of attorney.
+This form makes a legally binding record of the principal’s intent to revoke the LPOA.
+Depending on the state the principal lives in, they may need to have the document signed in the presence of witnesses and/or a notary public.

 While not recommended, some states give the option of destroying it by tearing it up or burning it.
 If this route is taken, all copies of the document will need to be destroyed.
-The reason this is not recommended is that it is substantially harder to prove the revocation ever took place, which would pose a problem in the event a dispute occurs regarding the POA.
+The reason this is not recommended is that it is substantially harder to prove the revocation ever took place, which would pose a problem in the event a dispute occurs regarding the LPOA.